-Glass tabletops are used in a number of different ways, but the most popular is to use the glass to protect the surface of a table, desk, or a coffee table.
-When used as a cover on a wood surface, normally a thinner glass such as 1/4" is used.
-The edges of the glass would normally be polished to smooth them out and avoid the possibility of injury from the sharp edges.
+Glass tabletops are used in a number of different ways, but the most popular is to use the glass to protect the surface of a table, desk, coffee table or other furniture.
+When used as a cover on a wood surface, you can use a thinner glass such as 1/4".
+The edges of the glass are normally polished to smooth them out and avoid the possibility of injury from the sharp edges.
 When glass is used as a wood surface cover there is no need for tempering the glass.

-Glass table tops can also be used in situations where the entire surface is made out of glass.
-The legs can also be made of glass, wood, metal, or any other material.
+Glass table tops can also be used in situations where the entire surface is made out of glass and the glass sets on a pedestal.
+The support can be made of glass, wood, metal, or any other material.
 In these instances, the glass has to be tempered for safety reasons.
 Thickness should be at least 3/8” and edges have to be flat polished and possibly beveled, depending on preference.

 That depends on the table.
 If the glass piece is being used as a table cover or a protective cover then 1/4" thickness is sufficient.
 If the glass piece is being set upon a stand or a pedestal to form the actual table surface, however, then depending on the size you may choose to use a thicker glass.